-OBC HVAC School can help you gain the skills and knowledge that can serve as the groundwork of a rewarding career as an HVAC/R technician.
+OBC's HVAC/R program can help you gain the skills and knowledge that can serve as the groundwork for a rewarding career as an HVAC/R technician.

-Heating, ventilation, and air conditioning (HVAC) is something that every home and business requires.
-If you are considering training for HVAC technician jobs, you can feel confident the demand for skilled installation, repair, and maintenance professionals will never go away.
+Heating, Ventilation, Air Conditioning and Refrigeration (HVAC/R) is something that every home and business requires.
+If you are considering training for HVAC/R technician jobs, you can feel confident the demand for skilled installation, repair, and maintenance professionals will never go away.

 If you have a passion for heating and cooling, working in the HVAC/R industry might just be for you.
-However, entering a career in a field as potentially rewarding as HVAC/R all starts with a trade school training program.
+However, entering a career as potentially rewarding as HVAC/R all starts with a trade program.
 At Ohio Business College, we can help you gain the skills and knowledge that can serve as the foundation of a rewarding career as an HVAC/R technician.

-According to a report updated by the Bureau of Labor Statistics (BLS) on April 9, 2021, the HVAC industry should add approximately 15,100 new positions between now and 2029.
-HVAC technicians work on systems that control air quality and temperature in private homes, commercial buildings, retail stores, schools, hospitals, and all other types of businesses.
+HVAC technicians work on systems that control air quality and temperature in private homes, commercial buildings, retail stores, schools, hospitals, and other businesses.
 The work of HVAC technicians is necessary to ensure that people remain safe, healthy, and comfortable indoors.

-Some companies hire HVAC/R technicians with the R standing for refrigeration.
-Functional refrigeration systems are necessary to prevent food from spoiling and to store certain types of medication.
+Some companies hire HVAC/R technicians, with the R standing for refrigeration.
+Functional refrigeration systems are necessary to prevent food from spoiling and store certain types of medication.
 Typical duties of an entry-level HVAC technician include: